Quenching (astronomy): Galaxy-galaxy interactions

 In the case of low-mass dwarf galaxies, quenching is also caused by interactions that do not require galaxies merging as one.
 One such phenomenon is ram pressure stripping, which happens when a dwarf galaxy passes through the dense, hot medium in the center of a galaxy cluster.
 Acting as a fluid, this intracluster medium will exert a drag force surpassing the gravitational potential of the passing galaxy and remove its gas through elongated tails.
 Ram pressure stripping has been observed in clusters like Virgo.
 Cosmological simulations show that this procedure has a rapid timescale of 200 million years, and can take out all the gas in dwarf galaxies whose stellar mass is less than 10^{7} solar masses.

 Another mechanism involves a cutoff of the gas supply that comes from the hot corona around a dwarf galaxy.
 In theory, the gas in this corona can cool off, fall into the galactic disk, and fuel star formation.
 However, as the galaxy passes through a dense environment, ram pressure can remove this hot gas from the galaxy at a slower pace than stripping.
 As a result, the gas supply will be cut off over a prolonged period of a few billion years.
 This phenomenon has multiple names in the literature, including slow quenching, starvation, and strangulation.

 Dwarf galaxies can also lose gas via harassment.
 This is when a galaxy falls into the center of a cluster and experiences frequent high-speed close encounters with the galaxies therein.
 Disturbed by these encounters, the in-falling galaxy can change shape and redistribute its material (much like the merger case), leading to a starburst that eventually drains it of its gas contents.

 Criticisms of language use

 The application of words like stripping, starvation, strangulation, and harassment to galactic mechanisms has been criticized among astronomers for its unnecessary connotations of domestic and gender-based violence.
 Additionally, terms like starvation and strangulation are seen as inaccurate, because the human processes that they originally describe often lead to death, while the dwarf galaxies that undergo these phenomena do not "die", but simply form stars at a more reduced rate.

+Mini-Quenching

+Sometimes, galaxies can be temporarily quenched, in a process called mini-quenching.
+Galaxies with masses between $10^7-10^9 M_\odot$can be mini-quenched through the same processes as fully quenched galaxies, both environmental and internal.
+Unlike quenched galaxies, mini-quenched galaxies experience starburst events post-mini-quench.
+This can also be described as having bursty star formation.

+At very high redshifts ($z>7$), it is estimated that 1 in every 35 non-quiescent galaxies may be mini-quenched.
+A correlation has also been observed between the size of galaxies and their likelihood of being mini-quenched, as less massive and less luminous galaxies have higher rates of mini-quenching.